Wabigoon Lake Ojibway Nation-Ignace area

 The repository will be sited in an area with low seismic activity, but will be designed to withstand large magnitude earthquakes.

-How will the NWMO protect people, the environment, farmland and local watersheds?
+How will the NWMO protect farmland and agricultural lands?

 The NWMO is using best environmental practices to ensure the project is implemented in a way that protects people, agricultural lands, watersheds and sensitive ecological environments.